Ways To Manage Distraction Addictions:

-There are three ways we can deal with a myriad of distractions we face each day.
-Because managing distractions is a huge part of maintaining our attention on the big projects and long term goals of our life.
+There are three ways we can deal with the myriad of digital distractions we face each day.
+Because managing distractions is a huge part of maintaining our attention on the big projects and long term goals of our life, we must do it intentionally.

 - Become self aware.
 Why don’t you stay on task?
 Is it boredom or difficulty?
 Is it the tedious task or is it the tempting screen that shows what’s next on Netflix?